Walkerton E. coli outbreak: Walkerton Public Utilities Commission

 The wells that drew water for Walkerton were known as Well 5, Well 6, and Well 7, with Well 5 being both the southernmost and the closest to the residential portion of the township.
 Well 5, drawing water from depths of 5.5 to 5.8 m and 7.0 to 7.3 m through soft limestone, was brought online to the Walkerton water system in 1978, following a hydrological evaluation commissioned by the PUC.
 Because Well 5's aquifer drew partially from spring-fed, gravel-soiled zones that were prone to absorbing surface runoff, the hydrological evaluation recommended that Well 5 be monitored regularly to ensure that water was being drawn from lower well depths rather than higher ones.
 It also recommended that land usage in the immediate area of the well be limited in light of agricultural waste runoff being detectable in the well's water.
 Neither of these recommendations was implemented as conditions of operation when Well 5 received a Certificate of Approval in 1979.
 Multiple subsequent tests on the well between 1979 and 2000 continued to conclude that due to the shallow depth at which Well 5 was drilled and the tendency of its water level and makeup to be directly affected by surface runoff, caution toward contamination levels in the well was advisable.

-Wells 6 and 7 were drilled more deeply and drew from areas of land with significantly less fractured bedrock than well 5.
+Wells 6 and 7 were drilled deeper and drew from areas of land with significantly less fractured bedrock than well 5.